ktzkvin/NOLAN/README.md

 # NOLAN — No One Likes Administrative Nonsense

-**NOLAN** is an intelligent HR assistant designed to reduce administrative workload by automating document analysis, HR policy retrieval, employee data access, and compliance verification using Azure's cloud and AI services.
+Because no one likes administrative nonsense, NOLAN is your AI-powered HR assistant that automates document analysis, HR policy retrieval, employee data access and compliance checks using Azure's AI and cloud services.

 ---